-Parents, families and friends are invited to the historic Emory & Henry College campus to participate in commencement with the graduating Class of 2016 on the South Lawn of Memorial Chapel.
-Commencement will be held Saturday, May 6 at 10:00 a.m.
-Additional information will be posted as it becomes available.
+Parents, families, and friends are invited to the historic Emory & Henry College campus to participate in commencement with the graduating Class of 2017 King Health & Physical Education Center Gymnasium (Rain Location).

 noun · [kəˈmensmənt]

 the end of one thing, the start of something new.